 We often are told as children not to judge a book by its cover.
 But as consumers, that’s exactly what we do every day.
 While we are wary to eat at the dingy burger place in a bad neighborhood, we’re easily attracted to well-lit Apple stores at the mall.

 While online retail stores admittedly do not need to worry about locations or foot traffic, they still need to prioritize their outward appearance.
 Yes, looks matter when you are trying to sell goods online or in person.

-Below, we will cover a few tips for making your e-commerce site appear reliable and friendly.
+If you have already chosen quality e-commerce platform to create your store, take a look at these tips for making your e-commerce site appear reliable and friendly.

 Avoid Cluttered Webpages

 Ever heard the saying, “A cluttered desk is a sign of a cluttered mind?”

 Disorganization is a huge turn off for consumers.
 That’s why you rarely see brick-and-mortar retailers selling wrinkled T-shirts out of cardboard boxes.
 Instead, there is usually a mannequin wearing an attractive outfit next to a rack of crisp clean clothes.